|

 Axel

-Axel Christensen (1881-1955) is given relatively
+Christensen (1881-1955) is given relatively prominent

-prominent discussion in both They All Played
+discussion in both They All Played Ragtime (Blesh and Janis, 1966) and That

-and That American Rag (Jasen
+American Rag (Jasen and Jones,

-entry in Grove Music Online (Hasse).
+Music Online (Hasse).
+This

-This prominence is likely due more for his ragtime
+prominence is likely due more for his ragtime

 instruction methods than his compositions.
 Unlike Scott Joplin, James Scott and Joseph Lamb – whose legends live